Naming a child

 For more information, see Same-sex and de facto couples and families.

-When an adoption order is made in Victoria, the adopted child’s name is changed in accordance with the Adoption Act 1984 (Vic) (“Adoption Act”), which deals with changing the names of adopted children (s 56).
+When an adoption order is made in Victoria, the adopted child’s name is changed in accordance with section 56 of the Adoption Act 1984 (Vic) (“Adoption Act”).

 The court has to approve the adopted child’s new name.
 The court may not do so until the child’s wishes and feelings are ascertained; these wishes are factored into the court’s decision, with the child’s age and level of understanding also taken into account.